NewTraceback is officially out of public beta and generally available.Get started

 02

 Web flows run in actual browsers.
-Mobile runs on real iOS and Android via Appium.
-Web3 runs on mainnet forks with on-chain assertions.
+Mobile runs on real Android devices, including React Native apps.
 No simulation that hides the bugs you actually have.

 • Web on any framework

-• Mobile on real devices and Appium grids
+• Mobile on real Android devices and React Native

 Web